uelichueli/swiyu-admin-ch.github.io/_pages/technology-stack.md

 More information about the Swiss Confederations e-ID Program can be found under: https://www.eid.admin.ch/ <br>
 Sign up to our newsletter under: https://www.eid.admin.ch/de/warum-partizipation

-## Changelog
-_06.12.2024_
-- Update after decision on initial technology by the Confederation

-_18.06.2024_
-- Initial Publication of v1.0 (Work-in-progress)